13ird0/Study-Guide/README.md

 7.The life of a limb
     How long are branches in git supposed to exist?
 A branch exists as long as you let it. unless you create a new branch with its name then it wont expire.
 8.Tree growth
     How do you create a branch in git?
+When you are making a commit, at the bottom it will ask you if you want to create a new branch.
+From there you create name.
 9.Swinging on a vine
     How do you switch branches in git?
 10.Taping it together